-Though I could not reliably count past 29 when I began primary school, I was fortunate to benefit from many good teachers and opportunities for enrichment, eventually working in my last year of secondary school under Vic Reiner to write a program to compute Tutte polynomials for hyperplane arrangements.
+Though I could not reliably count past 29 when I began primary school, I quickly developed a taste for mathematics.
+Before heading off for college, I worked under Vic Reiner to write a program to compute Tutte polynomials for hyperplane arrangements.
 For my undergraduate degree at Cornell University, I studied mathematics and its history, sociology, and philosophy (these latter through the College Scholar Program).
 My undergraduate thesis (supervised by Mike Lynch) explored the ideas of witnessing and translation in mathematics.
 In 2006, I worked under Luke Rogers in an NSF REU program directed by Bob Strichartz on the topic of differential equations on fractals.
-I was an active resident of the Telluride House and in 2007 I became a board member for the Telluride Association.
+I lived in the Telluride House and in 2007 I joined the board of the Telluride Association.
 I also played trumpet and french horn with the CU Winds.

 A Marshall Scholarship took me to St. John's College, Cambridge, for the 2008-9 academic year, and to the University of Edinburgh (where I was advised by Donald MacKenzie) the following year.